pmahnke/stmgrts/_posts/2006/2006-04-10-heathrow_expans.md

 bq..
 "Here's a marvellous new way to help HACAN with its campaign against too many Heathrow flights -- and at the same time enjoy a real treat for yourself.
 You do nothing except sit back and have a good laugh!

 I am a novelist and playwright, recently staged in London.
 My latest play is called This is Your Captain Speaking.
-It's a great laugh-a-minute farce, about a man who lives and works -- and complains! -- somewhere under the flight path in Kew, and the trouble he lands in when he says to his lady-friend 'Next time I’m going to take real action, no pussyfooting.'
+It's a great laugh-a-minute farce, about a man who lives and works -- and complains! -- somewhere under the flight path in Kew, and the trouble he lands in when he says to his lady-friend 'Next time I'm going to take real action, no pussyfooting.'

 She teases him to go and do it; he does and then the balloon really goes up!
 In the end he wins the girl -or does he?